ITAP Apprentice Rotations

 - Digital Video: Students will receive an introductory "hands-on" experience in the process of digital video design and production.

 - GIS (Geographic Information Systems): Students will be introduced to fundamental GIS concepts and will gain valuable experience as they learn the software and hardware necessary to generate and support a geographic information system.

 - Multimedia Design and Development: Students will learn how to create various multimedia materials by engaging in a variety of activities related to digital media development and support.
 Students will gain valuable experience and expertise in digital production, project management, consulting, and instructional design.

 - Training Methods: Students will learn how to design, develop, and teach technical training sessions.
 Students will also gain valuable skills for working with clients and people in general while learning new technology tools.

-- Web Authoring - Design & Development: Students will learn how to design and author a web site from start to finish, including identifying the purpose of the site, planning, and organizing its content, and using Dreamweaver to develop and publish a site on the Web.
+- Web Authoring - Design and Development: Students will learn how to design and author a website from start to finish, including identifying the purpose of the site, planning, and organizing its content, and using Dreamweaver to develop and publish a site on the Web.

 Last update: 13-Nov-2018